 When asked how they would vote if the Government were to 'strongly urge' Britain should be part of the EMU, a third (35%) say they would vote yes, half (52%) would vote no and 13% say they do not know how they would vote.

-Latest polling conducted between 30 August - 4 September 2001 Sample size 1,983 people for latest survey, and similar for earlier results.
+Latest polling conducted between 12 and 17 September 2002.
+Sample size 2,022 people for latest, similar for earlier polls.